 You can avoid these issues if you stick to a verified VPN service, like the ones we include in our best free VPN list.

 However, even the best free VPNs come with several limitations.
-For example, free VPNs Hotspot Shield and TunnelBear come with a 500MB per month data cap.
+For example, free VPNs Hotspot Shield and TunnelBear come with a 500MB per month data cap, and the former has major issues with privacy.
 Some also limit your free server locations.
 For example, Windscribe restricts its free plan to 10 server locations (not including Japan), and ProtonVPN limits you to three.

 However, ProtonVPN is an exception if you’re looking for a free Japanese VPN.
 Not only does it have Japanese servers, but it also offers top-notch encryption, so you don’t have to compromise on online security.